 Joe Rynearson, Bureau of Forensic Services and others

-Classroom lectures, demonstrations, role playing, laboratory exercises, and mock scenes.
+Classroom lectures, demonstrations to include range activity, role playing, laboratory exercises, and more complex mock scenes.

-Students should have crime scene experience (in at least an observer capacity).
-Students will need to bring a basic crime scene collection kit and eye and ear protection.
+Students will need to bring a basic crime scene collection kit and camera suitable for crime scene documentation.
+The student should also bring eye and ear protection for the range demonstration.

 No cost to POST supported or State of California based Law Enforcement agencies.
 A $600.00 tuition fee will be required of all other public agency, private sector, or out-of-state applicants.